djangocon/2023.djangocon.us/_posts/2023-06-26-peter-grandstaff-introduction.md

 ## Thank you so much for your taking the time to chat with me, Peter!
 What's the best way for people to contact you if they'd like to know more?

-> Peter: "The DjangoCon US organizers slack is a great place to find me, or you can find more info and contact information on the Two Rock Software website, [Two Rock](https://tworock.io)"
+> Peter: "The DjangoCon US organizers Slack is a great place to find me, or you can find more info and contact information on the Two Rock Software website, [Two Rock](https://tworock.io)"

-### We organizers would like to thank Peter for her leadership and work with the planning of DjangoCon US 2023!
+### We organizers would like to thank Peter for his leadership and work with the planning of DjangoCon US 2023!